noeldelgado/values.js/README.md

 // => [{ hex: "#004d66", hsl: { h: 195, s: 100, l: 20 }, rgb: { r: 0, b: 102, g: 77 }]

 /*
- * The base color excluded by default.
+ * The base color is excluded by default.
  * You can include the base color passing true as an argument.
- * ex: color.lightness( 20, true ) // will return an array with two objects, the original and the modified.
+ * ex: color.lightness( 20, true )
+ * will return an array with two objects, the original and the modified.
 */
 ```